CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 * yellowFlower()

-## Entities module
+## Entity Module

-The Entities module provides a suite of functions - one for each possible entity type.
+The entity module provides easy access to all of the entities in Minecraft.

 ### Usage

-    entities.zombie      // returns a Bukkit EntityType.ZOMBIE enum value
+    entity.zombie      // returns a Bukkit EntityType.ZOMBIE enum value

-The following functions are provided:
+Possible entities:

  * area_effect_cloud
  * armor_stand